 Your ticket to the land of mist, mountains, fog, and monasteries of Darjeeling is just the right route away from Bagdogra.

-There are a few transportation options that you can choose from and are three basic routes to choose from while travelling from Bagdogra to Darjeeling.
+There are a few transportation options that you can choose from and are three basic routes to choose from while traveling from Bagdogra to Darjeeling.

-In this article, we will cover the transportation options and all the three routes in details and also include the unending fun elements in between.
+In this article, we will cover the transportation options and all the three routes in detail and also include the unending fun elements in between.

 Kanchenjunga from Darjeeling

 Bagdogra to Darjeeling: Through Different Ways

 At the onset, I would like to tell you that it is going to be a great ride.
 Roads are good and every turn is a visual delight.
 There are a few different ways that you can commune this 2-3 hours time.

 They come with varied expenses and varying levels of freedom for you.
 Obviously, as the budget goes higher, freedom and comfort go higher too.

 The easiest option to avail from Bagdogra airport to reach Darjeeling is to hire a prepaid taxi.
 There are pre-paid taxi counters within the airport arrival terminal.
 These taxis do not ply on a shared basis.
 However, you might come across passengers looking for shared taxis and striking up a casual conversation with a few of them might save you a lot of money.